justinienb/ADN_PathFinder/README.md

 ## The basics

-first install, if you don't already have it, chocolatey.
+Firstly install, if you don't already have it, chocolatey.
 It is a package manager that allow you to install command line tool (like git) without trouble. you can install it with this command (intalation is described [here](https://chocolatey.org/install)) :
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-then you will need your favorite editor, I strongly recommand visual studio [here](https://code.visualstudio.com/).
+Then you will need your favorite editor, I strongly recommand visual studio [here](https://code.visualstudio.com/).

 Then you will need to install git with this command using the *powershell*
 ```